 In the pop-up form that opens,

-- The option "Exclude some users from access control" allows you to exempt desired users from going through this control workflow, i.e. they would not have to raise requests for password access.
-In case of such needs, simply check the option and list down the users to be excluded from the request process.
+- The option "Exclude some users from access control" allows you to exempt desired users or set of users from a selected user group from going through this control workflow, i.e. they would not have to raise requests for password access.

-- If you have chosen dual approval in Step 1, select the checkbox "Enforce approval by atleast two administrators".
+- If you have chosen dual approval then select the checkbox "Enforce approval by atleast two administrators" from 'Miscellaneous settings tab'

 - You can also enforce concurrency controls for password access.
 That is, the password could be made available for the exclusive use of a particular user for a specified time period during when no one else, including the owner of the resource would be allowed to view the password.
 By default, the password will remain exclusive for 8 hours.
 However you can modify it to the desired value.
 For example, if you specify the time period as two hours, the password would be made available exclusively for that user for two hours.
 Others cannot view the password during that period.
 After the specified time period, the password would become void and will not be available to the user.
 Other users will now be able to view the passwords.
 If you specify the value as '0' hours, the password will remain exclusive for unlimited hours.